laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 ### Step 1: Understand and Isolate Functionality

 Analyze the legacy system to identify well-defined boundaries or modules.
-Select a coherent part of the functionality that can be isolated and replaced independently (e.g. user authentication, payment processing).
+Select a coherent part of the functionality that can be isolated and replaced independently (e.g. contact us, payment processing).
 It's a good idea to work with the original developers for this step, if they are still available.

+> Certain modules like authentication/authorization may have deeper ties within the application, making it harder to 'route' that sort of functionality.
+> Working with them will likely require bigger, system-wide changes.

 ### Step 2: Build the Replacement Code

-Implement the isolated functionality in the new platform using modern architectures (e.g. microservices, middleware).
+Implement the isolated functionality in the new platform using the new architectures (e.g. microservices, middleware).
 Ensure that the new service meets all the functional and non-functional requirements (performance, security etc.).

 ### Step 3: Intercept Calls Via the Routing Layer